 Rent From the Airport

 If you plan to rent a car or campervan to get around make sure to pick it up and drop it off at the airport.
 It could end up saving you a buck.
-There is no public transport and the Reykjavik Express, one of the only buses from the Reykjavik city to Keflavik airport is 2400 Icelandic Kroner one way.
+There is no public transport and the Reykjavik Express, one of the only buses from Reykjavik city to Keflavik airport is 2400 Icelandic Kroner one way.
 That’s a $24 airport transfer on a bus!
 I would recommend picking up and dropping off your car at the airport to save on this fee.

 If you want to rent a camper van like us, a good company to go with is Happy Campers.
-We had a wonderful experience with them and they are located nearby the airport and will provide you with a free transfer to their offices once your flight lands.
-You can easily book using this link, but make sure to book well in advance during high season.
+We had a wonderful experience with them and they have located nearby the airport and will provide you with a free transfer to their offices once your flight lands.
+You can easily book using this link, but make sure to book well in advance during the high season.

 Car and Van Rental Tips